red-axe/am-editor/docs/plugin/tutorials.md

 # Basic

-In addition to the plug-in tutorial, you can first have an understanding of the plug-in, read it in `Document` -> `Basic` -> `Plugin`
+In addition to the plugin tutorial, you can first have an understanding of the plugin, read it in `Document` -> `Basic` -> `Plugin`

-All plug-ins must inherit one of the plug-in abstract classes and implement it.
-We can choose a type of plug-in abstract class to inherit according to its purpose.
+All plugins must inherit one of the plugin abstract classes and implement it.
+We can choose a type of plugin abstract class to inherit according to its purpose.
 Let's understand them one by one

 ## Inheritance